Calbabreaker/yacpm/README.md

 file with the repository of the package and directories to fetch from the repository.
 The repository can be any git repository but it has to support sparse-checkout and filter fetches which github does.
-Set the packages field like in yacpm.json get any packages (version should be an empty string most of the time) that are needed for that package.
+Set the packages field like in yacpm.json get any yacpm package (version should be an empty string most of the time) that are needed for that package.
+Only use this if the repository does not contain the dependency package.

 ```json
 {